mardix/VoodOrm/ReadMe.md

 	if ($user) {
 		echo " Hello $user->name!";

-	// You can do VoodOrm
+	// On a retrieved entry you can perform update and delete
 		$user->last_viewed = $users->DateTime();
 		$suer->save();
 	}

+---

+## Find

 ### *ArrayIterator* ***VoodOrm::find()***
 `find()` returns an `ArrayIterator` of the rows found which are instances of `VoodOrm`, otherwise it will return `False`.